 ‘Mood swings’ are the butt of the joke for PMS and menopause.
-Truth is, we have to laugh or will will cry (then laugh some more, followed by more crying).
+Truth is, we have to laugh or we will cry (then laugh some more, followed by more crying).
 It’s reality that hormonal mood swings are almost exclusively the domain of women.
-The great news is that cannabis is well known as a mood stabilizer, effective with no side effects.
+The great news is that cannabis may be a suitable mood stabilizer with very few no side effects.

 Traditionally, mood swings were seen as a form of female hysteria or a chemical imbalance.
 Pharmaceuticals or talk therapy are prescribed, especially if depression and anxiety are part of the mix.